jakebuceac/cli-todo-app/README.md

 ## Example

-Should be able to perform crud operations via a cli on a data file of tasks.
+Should be able to perform crud operations via a cli to database with a table of tasks.
 The operations should be as follows:

 ```
 $ tasks add "My new task"